robinkarim/Production-Book/docs/mai/what-is-mai.rst

 Getting started with MAI is easy, hassle-free and secure.
 To get started, `register for a free account <https://console.infineon.com/login>`_.
 Next step is to integrate the CIRRENT™ Mobile App SDK in your IoT device, which on average takes less than two hours and less than 50 lines of code.
 Then  watch the data flow into the CIRRENT™ Console, a secure dashboard that provides deep visibility into the performance of your IoT products (at scale or at individual device-level).

 CIRRENT™ Console provides real-time visibility into the data from your devices, including 10+ out-of-the-box dashboards that collect  25+ events and attributes.
 Simply log in to the CIRRENT™ Console to see the data, access reports, and understand the performance of your devices.
-To learn more read  `MAI User Guide <https://github.com/Cirrent/support_docs/blob/master/docs/mai/getting-started-with-mai.rst>`_. and  `Using MAI Dashboards <https://github.com/Cirrent/support_docs/blob/master/docs/mai/using-the-mai-dashboards.rst>`_.
+To learn more read  `MAI User Guide <https://github.com/Cirrent/support_docs/blob/master/docs/mai/getting-started-with-mai.rst>`_. and  `Using MAI Dashboards <using-the-mai-dashboards.rst>`_.

 Learn more
 ^^^^^^^^^^^^